feeblejs/feeble/README.md

   on(counter.decreament, state => state - 1)
 })

-// 2.4 Attach model to app
+// 2.4 Attach model to the app app.model(counter)
-app.model(counter)

 // 3.
 Create view